icc23-asia/lotus/README.md

 When opening a pull request, please target the `devel` branch.

 # Credits
-Tulip was written by [@RickdeJager](https://github.com/rickdejager) and [@Bazumo](https://github.com/bazumo), with additional help from [@Sijisu](https://github.com/sijisu).
-Thanks to our fellow Team Europe players and coaches for testing, feedback and suggestions.
-Finally, thanks to the team behind [flower](https://github.com/secgroup/flower) for opensourcing their tooling.
+Lotus improvements and deployment was handled by [Zafirr](https://github.com/zafirr31), thanks to the creators of [Tulip](https://github.com/OpenAttackDefenseTools/tulip) for opensourcing their fork of [flower](https://github.com/secgroup/flower).

 # TODO
 QoL things to add